Privacy concerns with Facebook: Changes

-In spring 2012, Facebook had to undertake many changes (e.g., having an extended download tool that should allow users to exercise the European right to access all stored information or an update of the worldwide privacy policy).
+In spring 2012 Facebook had to undertake many changes (e.g., having an extended download tool that should allow users to exercise the European right to access all stored information or an update of the worldwide privacy policy).
 These changes were seen as not sufficient to comply with European law by europe-v-facebook.org.
 The download tool does not allow, for example, access to all data.
 The group has launched our-policy.org to suggest improvements to the new policy, which they saw as a backdrop for privacy on Facebook.
 Since the group managed to get more than 7.000 comments on Facebook's pages, Facebook had to do a worldwide vote on the proposed changes.
 Such a vote would have only been binding if 30% of all users would have taken part.
 Facebook did not promote the vote, resulting in only 0.038% participation with about 87% voting against Facebook's new policy.
 The new privacy policy took effect on the same day.

 International lobbying against privacy protections

-In early 2019, it was reported that Facebook had spent years lobbying extensively against privacy protection laws around the world, such as GDPR.
+In early 2019 it was reported that Facebook had spent years lobbying extensively against privacy protection laws around the world, such as GDPR.

 The lobbying included efforts by Sandberg to "bond" with female European officials including Enda Kenny (then Prime Minister of Ireland, where Facebook's European operations are based), to influence them in Facebook's favor.
 Other politicians reportedly lobbied by Facebook in relation to privacy protection laws included George Osborne (then Chancellor of the Exchequer), Pranab Mukherjee (then President of India), and Michel Barnier.

 In 2021 Facebook attempted to use "a legal trick" to bypass GDPR regulations in the European Union by including personal data processing agreement in what they considered to be a "contract" (Article 6(1)(b) GDPR) rather than a "consent" (Article 6(1)(a) GDPR) which would lead to the user effectively granting Facebook a very broad permission to process their personal data with most of the GDPR controls void.
 Irish Data Protection Commission (DPC) expressed its preliminary approval for this bypass and sent its draft decision to other data protection authorities in the European Union, at which point the document was leaked to media and published on noyb.eu.
 DPC sent a takedown notice to noyb.eu, which was also published by the portal which reject to self-censor.

 Promotion of service as "free"

-In December 2019, the Hungarian Competition Authority fined Facebook around US$4 million for false advertising, ruling that Facebook cannot market itself as a "free" (no cost) service because the use of detailed personal information to deliver targeted advertising constituted a compensation that must be provided to Facebook to use the service.
+In December 2019 the Hungarian Competition Authority fined Facebook around US$4 million for false advertising, ruling that Facebook cannot market itself as a "free" (no cost) service because the use of detailed personal information to deliver targeted advertising constituted a compensation that must be provided to Facebook to use the service.

+FTC, 2019

+In 2019, the FTC imposed a $5 billion penalty on Facebook.